In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Fairness

 Once we limited ourselves to real-valued outcomes and eliminated the above definitions, only a few definitions remained.
-In a literature search for non-binary fairness definitions, we found the following: calibration, balance for positive class/balance for negative class (BPC/BNC) and balanced group AUC (BG-AUC).
+In a literature search for nonbinary fairness definitions, we found the fairness definitions of calibration and balanced group AUC (BG-AUC).

 Below, $G$ denotes a (categorical) \textbf{sensitive attribute} such as race, and $g_i$ denotes one of the \textit{sensitive groups} in $G$ (e.g. African-American, Caucasian, and Hispanic, for the sensitive attribute of race). $Y \in \{0, 1\}$ denotes the ground-truth label (recidivism status) and $S$ denotes the predicted score from a model.